bernasjan4926/Memory.dll/README.md

 ## Installation

 ### Clone the Repository or download the zip file
-### also dont forget to compile it to x86 or x64 depending on which architecture the game/process is and all of those
+### also dont forget to compile it to x86 or x64 depending on which architecture the game/process is
 Bash:
 ```bash
 git clone https://github.com/yourusername/Memory.dll.git